SilviaSaverino/readersangle-Front-end/README.md

 To track my progress effectively, I utilized a project kanban board within GitHub.
 This board allowed me to visualize the status of each user story.
 I moved them between columns like 'Todo', 'In Progress', and 'Done' based on their current stage of completion.

 By adopting these agile development practices and utilizing GitHub issues, projects, and kanban boards, I could manage my work efficiently.
-This approach helped me stay organized, prioritize tasks, and ensure timely completion.
+This approach helped me stay organized, prioritize tasks, and ensure timely completion for most of them!
+Please note that two features were left to implement from the following user stories.

+#### Features left to implement:
+- Mark a post: As a logged-in user, I have the ability to mark a post as 'Read' or 'Will read' so that i can keep track of my readings.

+- Follow a post: As a logged-in user, I can follow a post so that i stay enganged with discussion/reviews developments.

+Since this functionality were not implemented initially, other user stories such as filtering posts based on the reading status or generating recommendations based on the most followed posts, are still pending.
+To address this, I have chosen to preserve the original user stories in this documentation for future reference, allowing me to revisit and complete them at a more opportune time.
+However, I have removed these particular stories from the current project to accurately reflect the progress made and appropriately close the associated milestones.

 # Sprints, Epics and User Stories: